• Skip to primary navigation

 You could use colouring pencils...

-There's a little coloured flag at the top of the printable to help remind you which colours go where.
+If you're not sure which colours to use, there's a little coloured flag at the top of the printable to help remind you which colours go where.

 However, if you'd like a little more help, why not download this Colour guided Union Jack template, which has spots of pale colour to help guide you.